rohanpujaris/access_token_extractor/README.md

 end
 ```

-In above example access token can be retrived as conn.private.token. where conn is Plug.Conn struct
+In above example access token can be retrived as `conn.private.token` where conn is `Plug.Conn` struct